Mondrian Hotel London

 Spa 1

-And finally the subterranean spa for that indulgent moment comes complete with the original marble desk reception desk from the buildings former existence.
-8 person glamour room for group parties, gym, 6 treatments rooms and the centre piece of a copper tea drop in the relaxation area.
+And finally, the subterranean spa for that indulgent moment comes complete with the original marble desk reception desk from the building’s former existence.
+8-person glamour room for group parties, gym, 6 treatment rooms and the centrepiece of a copper tea drop in the relaxation area.

 What Made It Special